Denied a Credit Card? Here’s What to Do Next

 - The credit card issuer must send you a letter providing the specific reason for the denial.

-- You may still have options, such as secured credit cards, credit builder loans, or as an authorized user on someone else’s card.
+- You may still have options, such as secured credit cards, credit builder loans, or becoming an authorized user on someone else’s card.

-- If your application was denied because you have debt problems, consider a debt relief program that could help you settle your debts for less than you owe.
+- If your application was denied because of debt problems, consider a debt relief program that could help you settle your debts for less than you owe.

 Table of Contents

 A credit card denial is based on your application.
-Lenders use credit scoring systems to determine whether an applicant is likely to pay back the money charged on a credit card.
+Lenders use credit bureau data to determine whether you’re likely to pay back the money charged to your credit card.

 Your payment history